-Clause 4 – Look for enough documented evidence for a solid documented matrix for determining the company's organization issues, in terms of environmental context.
+Clause 4 – Look for enough documented evidence for a matrix that determines the company's organization issues, in terms of environmental context.

 Clause 5 - What does it actually mean when we talk about leadership responsibility?
 Look for documented evidence...

 Clause 6 - Make sure a solid process exists to identify all environmental risks and opportunities.
-Review the required documented evidence for a completed EMS environmental aspects matrix.
-This includes planned mitigation activities to manage environmental impacts from these environmental aspects.
+Review the required documented evidence for a completed EMS environmental aspect's matrix.
+This includes planned mitigation activities to manage impacts from these environmental aspects.

-Also, during the ISO 14001 audit, review documented evidence for setting some “SMART” EMS objectives.
-(S=specific/M=measurable/A=applicable/R=relevant to the organization/T=limited timely aspect).
+In addition, during the ISO 14001 audit, review documented evidence for setting some “SMART” EMS objectives.

-Clause 7 = Make sure, enough documented evidence proves that all employees of the organization have EMS competency or at least EMS awareness, as this is mandatory.
-Look for maintained competency evaluation and training evidence to document maintenance of competency.
+Clause 7 - Make sure, enough documented evidence proves that all employees of the organization have EMS competency or at least EMS awareness, as this is mandatory.
+Look for documented competency evaluation and training evidence.

 Clause 8 – Look for a detailed description of the organization’s life cycle perspective.
 A full-blown life cycle assessment is not required.
-But, the controls of EMS planning should be set forth.
-For example, these could be engineering control plans, or at least some operational procedures (Waste management, packaging, contractors, etc.).
+Nevertheless, the controls of EMS planning should be set forth.
+For example, these could be engineering control plans, or at least some operational procedures (waste management, management, packaging, contractors, etc.).